QQI Introduction to ELC and Child Safeguarding

 Entry Requirements / Prerequisites

 • Leaving Certificate, NFQ level 4 qualification or equivalent.
-If you do not hold a Leaving Certificate or an NFQ level 4 qualification, you may be eligible based on relevant life and or work experience, please contact the college on 01-2865783 to confirm this.
+Learners who do not hold a Leaving Certificate or an NFQ level 4 qualification may be eligible based on relevant life and or work experience, please contact the college on 01-2865783 to confirm this.

-• As this NFQ level 5 qualification is delivered through English it is necessary learners will have sufficient written English skills to complete this course.
-Learners for whom English is not a first language will be required to provide evidence of meeting a minimum English language and literacy competency of B2 in writing, reading, listening, and speaking on the Common European Framework of Reference for Languages (CEFRL).
+• As this NFQ qualification is delivered through English it is necessary to have sufficient written English skills to complete this course.
+Those who are not fluent in English will be required to provide evidence of meeting a minimum English language and literacy competency of B2 in writing, reading, listening, and speaking on the Common European Framework of Reference for Languages (CEFRL).

 • Learners must be a resident of Ireland / based in Ireland and hold a valid PPS Number.